Skip to content

 Similar to creating an Astro integration or Vite plugin, you can distribute your loader as an NPM package that others can use in their projects.

-See the full Loader API and examples of how to build your own loader.
+See the full Content Loader API and examples of how to build your own loader.

 Defining the collection schema